How To Make a Resume, Recruiter & Insights by Luis Mojica

 • Skills

-Even though, these parts are considered “main parts” does not mean that they are the only ones that your resume should have; some resumes will have more, but these four are the most important.
+These parts are considered “main parts” but they are not the only ones your resume should have.
+Some resumes will have more, but these four are the most important.

 Personal information: